peteyan/microstack/README.md

 ## Horizon

 The launch output will also provide information for the Horizon dashboard.
-Its credentials are:

-    username: admin
-    password: keystone
+The username is 'admin' and the password can be obtained in this way:

+    sudo snap get microstack config.credentials.keystone-password

 ## Removing MicroStack